WaterMERN/ProjectPlanning/README.md

 -
 ### Ryan ideas

-- grocery store scanner app that will calculate total and print it for scanning at register

 - evacuation grab app(GrabAndGet)
     - user creates profile
     - user adds must grab items if evacuation is sounded